karolsudol/price-improvements/README.md

 MIT License

 ## TODO:

-- set up a CI/CD pipeline with Airflow for versions control inc DBT
+- fix e2e in actions during merge to main
+- model the data tables better
+- build better analytics from the results - with dashboards and thershold alerts
-- set airflow in managed cloud env (Cloud Composer)
+- set Airflow in the cloud
+- create data warehouse separating storage and compute
-- set DBT in managed cloud env (Cloud Composer)
+- set DBT as query version control tool
-- replace Postgres with managed version as CloudSQL or Data WareHouse such as Snowflake or BigQuery
-- set up a Slack/Discord channel for alerts
+- module out the DBT models and seeds
-- create dashboards for the results etc
+- add schema modules etc